Frequently Asked Questions (FAQ)

 Q. What is the relation between the Kingdom of Biffeche and the Kingdom of Axim, in Ghana?

 A. There is legally a "personal union" of the two Kingdoms in that they share the same King.
-The King of Biffeche is always also the the King of Axim on the Ghana coast.
-(This is similar to the current Queen of the U.K. being also Queen of Canada.)
-Although the late Bishop Essuah of Sekondi-Tekoradi, Ghana, declared Axim to be "a part of Biffeche" in the 1970's, Axim is not technically administered as a "part" of Biffeche any more than Biffeche is "part" of Axim, and of course neither is a colony of the other.
+The King of Biffeche is always also the King of Axim on the Ghana coast.
+(This is similar to the current King of the U.K. being also King of Canada.)
+Although the late Bishop Essuah of Sekondi-Takoradi, Ghana, declared Axim to be "a part of Biffeche" in the 1970's, Axim is not technically administered as a "part" of Biffeche any more than Biffeche is "part" of Axim, and of course neither is a colony of the other.
 The respective peoples of Axim and Biffeche have always had harmonious relations.

 Q. How can I contact the Royal family?